jrichardsz/gmap-node-examples/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [MIT Explanation](http://stackoverflow.com/a/11752204/3957754) file for details